VirenChauhan19/ReactBox/README.md

 These are the moments where the build pushed back — either the AI produced something that had to be corrected, or a design decision turned out to be wrong in practice.

-**1. Gemini rate limits during PDF parsing**
+**1. Gemini rate limits and unreliable JSON during PDF parsing**

 The first implementation called Gemini once per file with no retry logic.
 On the free tier, uploading multiple PDFs simultaneously triggered `429` errors immediately.
-The fix required adding a retry loop with exponential backoff, parsing the `retryDelay` field from the error response, and surfacing a user-friendly message instead of a raw API error string.
+Adding exponential backoff retry helped temporarily but Gemini's free tier limits were still too aggressive for real use, and it kept returning free-form text mixed in with the JSON array instead of clean parseable output.
+The real fix was switching the entire AI layer to OpenRouter using GPT-4o-mini through a paid API key.
+Rate limit errors stopped completely and JSON parsing became reliable.

 **2. CSS variables do not inherit across separate React trees**